Sinosphere: Buddhism

 Buddhist philosophy is guided by the teachings of the Buddha, which lead the individual to enlightenment through meditative practices, mindfulness, and reflection on their daily actions.
 The belief is that physical and spiritual awareness leads to a state of enlightenment called nirvana, which, according to Buddha, is the highest state of meditation.
 In this state the individual finds peace and tranquility above the oscillations of thoughts and emotions and is rid of the inherent suffering of the physical world.

 Buddhism in the Sinosphere is or derives from Mahayana Buddhism, a sect which is seen to be intertwined within Taoism and Confucianism.
 It advocates for altruism and compassion, as well as understanding and escaping from suffering in relation to karma.
 Vegetarianism or veganism is followed by more monastic or devout Buddhists of this sect, and even among lay Buddhists, as it leads to compassion for all living, sentient beings.

 Confucianism

+Confucius Statue in Tangyin, China.
 Confucianism plays a crucial part in East Asian culture.

 Temple of Literature, Hanoi.
 Confucian education and imperial examinations played a huge role in creating scholars and mandarins (bureaucrats) for East Asian dynasties.

 The countries of China, Japan, Korea, and Vietnam share a Confucian philosophical worldview.
 Confucianism is a humanistic philosophy that believes that human beings are teachable, improvable, and perfectible through personal and communal endeavor, especially including self-cultivation and self-creation.
 Confucianism focuses on the cultivation of virtue and maintenance of ethics, the most basic of which are: